AlexSosnkowski/AlexSosnkowski.github.io/_projects/05_AIchat.md

 <img src="./AIchat/slack.png">
 <img src="./AIchat/sheet.png">

+Of note is that with this specific flow, the LLM can be completely removed and the closest matching answer from the database can be returned to the user instead.
+This can trade some of the uncertainty and risk of LLM generated responses with a loss of generality / custom tailored responses.
+This technique is called a semantic search and can be an excellent tool for more intuitively searching large text datasets.

 ## Fine Tunning

 RAG is an excellent tool for giving LLMs the context information they need to answer questions for which said context is either not publicly available, was not included in the initial training set, or is generated on the fly.
 If there is a specific format you would like LLM responses to take, however, another technique is required.
 Prompt engineering offers a quick and cheap option - the chatbot is simply given a prompt at the beginning of each conversation outlining how it should reply.
 A more substantial option is found in fine tunning - a process in which a new, small dataset is provided so that key layers of the LLM can be re-trained on it.
 Though fine tunning generally fails to retain specific information, it can successfully alter the form and manner of the LLM's responses as noted by OpenAI [here](https://platform.openai.com/docs/guides/fine-tuning/when-to-use-fine-tuning).

 ## Video Demo
+Below is a brief video demo of the web app framework running locally.
+A few example, toy documents were added to the semantic database describing the habits of someone named "TEST".

 <iframe src="https://youtube.com/embed/CecMuqo3Hy4" frameborder="0" allowfullscreen></iframe>​

 ## Going Further